Welcome to Solomon!

 What is Reimbursable?

-It is highly recommended that you schedule an appointment with the Reimbursements Coordinator at reimbursements@reliant.org before making any major purchases and plans to ensure the costs will be eligible for reimbursement.
+It is highly recommended that you schedule an appointment with the Reimbursements Administrator at reimbursements@reliant.org before making any major purchases and plans to ensure the costs will be eligible for reimbursement.

 • Meal per diem can be given for significant time away from the home.
 See Per Diem - U.S. for further details

-• Spousal and family travel, meals, or lodging expenses must be deemed reasonable and necessary and are taxable if approved
+• Spousal and family travel, meals, or lodging expenses are now included in the Sabbatical Bonus

 • Books, conferences, study courses (Reliant Education Reimbursement Program may apply)